Home

 603-356-2137

 Learn about the weather on Mt.
-Washington, which is one of the worst in the world and the reasons why it's so severe.
+Washington in New Hampshire, which is one of the worst in the world and the reasons why it's so severe.
 This museum features a weather discover room, geological history , rock strata, continental ice sheets and more.

 Open Daily: